-As at 31 December 2023, the trade receivables balance amounted to RMB179,505,000, before loss allowance for impairment of RMB126,660,000, representing 87.7% of the Group's total assets.
+As at 31 December 2024, the net carrying value of the Group's trade receivables amounted to RMB10,108,000, after netting off with an impairment provision of RMB157,579,000, representing 10.1% of the Group's total assets.

 The impairment of trade receivables was assessed based on the expected credit loss model.
-The assessment of expected credit losses for trade receivables was performed at 31 December 2023 using the simplified approach which involved significant management's judgement and estimation including their assessment of expected credit loss rate of peer companies, customers' current financial positions and forward-looking information.
+The assessment of expected credit losses for trade receivables was performed at 31 December 2024 using the simplified approach which involved significant management's judgement and estimation including the assessment of expected credit loss rate of peer companies, customers' current financial positions and forward-looking information.
 The assessment was highly judgmental.

-The Group's disclosures about trade receivables are included in note 2.4 Material accounting policies, note 3 Significant accounting judgements and estimates and note 17 Trade and notes receivables to the financial statements, which specifically explain the accounting policies, management's estimates, the overdue receivables and the related provision.
+The Group's disclosures about trade receivables are included in note 2.4 Material accounting policies, note 3 Significant accounting judgements and estimates and note 17 Trade receivables to the financial statements, which specifically explain the accounting policies, management's estimates, the overdue receivables and the related provision.

-Our audit procedures to assess impairment of trade receivables included the following:
+Our audit procedures to assess impairment of trade receivables included:

-- evaluating the Group's provision policy to assess whether the provision methodology was in accordance with HKFRS 9; - evaluating management's assessment of the recoverability of the receivables by reviewing the reasonable analyses of the ageing of the receivables, the cash collection records during the year and whether collections had been received subsequent to the year end to understand the current condition of the receivables and any long outstanding amounts; - reviewing historical payment patterns and historical provisions along with other macroeconomic information of the receivables, any disputes between the parties involved and the correspondence with customers on expected settlement dates: - discussing with management to understand the nature and the judgement involved in estimating the expected credit loss provision for trade receivables; - reviewing the estimates used to determine the expected credit losses by considering cash collection performance against historical trends and the forward-looking adjustments used in the simplified approach and checking the mathematical accuracy of the calculations; - involving the internal specialist to review the expected credit loss; and - reviewing the related disclosures in the financial statements.
+- evaluating the Group's provision policy to assess whether the provision methodology was in accordance with HKFRS 9; - evaluating management's assessment of the recoverability of the receivables by reviewing the reasonable analyses of the ageing of the receivables, the cash collection records during the year and whether collections had been received subsequent to the year end to obtain the understanding of the current condition of the receivables and any long outstanding amounts; - reviewing historical payment patterns and historical provisions along with other macroeconomic information of the receivables, any disputes between the parties involved and the correspondence with customers on expected settlement dates: - discussing with management to obtain the understanding of the nature and the judgement involved in estimating the expected credit loss provision for trade receivables; - reviewing the estimates used to determine the expected credit losses by considering cash collection performance against historical trends and the forward-looking adjustments used in the simplified approach and checking the mathematical accuracy of the calculations; and - reviewing the related disclosures in the financial statements.